JanNeuendorf/zipurat/README.md

 cargo install --git https://github.com/JanNeuendorf/zipurat
 ```

+If you have trouble building this project, try adding `--features=vendored_ssl`.

 ### Creating an archive

 Prepare the folder by unpacking all existing archives within it.
 You will also
 have to resolve all file links and other objects that are not files.
+You will get a warning that they will be ignored, but no hard error.

 The next step is to acquire an age identity-file if you do not already have one.
-This can be done by installing age and running `age-keygen`.
+This can be done by installing [age](https://github.com/FiloSottile/age) and running `age-keygen`.
 For decryption,
 zipurat will search in `~/.config/age/` (or equivalent) if no file is provided.
 But when we create an archive, we need to specify the file.